Peripheral and Central Sensitization of the Nervous System

 According to Clifford Woolf, a leading pain researcher, pain itself actually can change the way the central nervous system works.
 The more pain a person feels (particularly chronic pain) the more sensitive they become.
 People can even feel more pain with less stimulation.
 Woolf calls this effect on the central nervous system “central sensitization.”
 He says that, for these people, pain also can “echo,” meaning that the pain takes longer to ease.

-Other Signs of Central Sensitization
+Signs and Symptoms Of Central Sensitization

 Central sensitization can cause people to be sensitive in other ways in addition to pain.
 They can become sensitive to light, sounds or odors.
 They can become emotionally sensitive, and a constant state of anxiety is not uncommon.
 Central sensitization is also associated with poor concentration and short-term memory problems.

-Causes of Central Sensitization
+Central Sensitization Risk Factors